AnnaSusak/textInBubbleDetecting/README.md

 #Instead of "-" use your own keys
 ```

-Also, you need to use other file with Google API and name it [ЗАТЫЧКА].
+Also, you need to use other file with Google API and name it **google_api.json**.
 How to do that you can learn from [this website](https://developers.google.com/maps/documentation/javascript/get-api-key?hl=en)

 ## Why this project works